ItsTauTvyDas/WindowsTaskbarHider/README.md

 [Taskbar]
 ; Taskbar update loop interval in milliseconds UpdateInterval = 10
+; Disable automatic updates to the GUI when program gets unfocused DisableAutoUpdateWhenUnfocused = 1
 ; Opacity level from 0 to 100
 OpacityWhenHidden = 0
-; Bellow limit changes from 1 to 100, 0 causes the taskbar to lose interactivity OpacityWhenShown = 100
+; Bellow limit changes from 1 to 100, 0 causes the taskbar to lose interactivity OpacityWhenShown = 90
 OpacityWhenHoveredOver = 100
-DisableAutoUpdateWhenUnfocused = 1

 [Taskbar Hover Animation]
 ; Animation between OpacityWhenShown/OpacityWhenHidden and OpacityWhenHoveredOver
 ; If changed while application is running, restart is required!
-Enabled = 1
+Enabled = 0
-AnimationStepDelay = 10
+AnimationStepDelay = 3
-AnimationOpacityStep = 10
+AnimationOpacityStep = 1
 [Ignored Windows]
 ; Setting this to false (0) could slow down the application with debug mode on AlwaysIgnoreWhenNotMaximized = 1